 – Oil and gas extraction

-– Land usage for food production, industrialization and housing
+– Land usage for food production, industrialisation and housing

-Deforestation is the act of Intentionally removing forest trees and clearing forested grounds to allow agriculture, animal grazing, fuel production, building materials production, and housing.
+Deforestation is the act of intentionally removing forest trees and clearing forested areas to allow for agriculture, animal grazing, fuel production, building materials production, and housing.
 Deforestation has significantly altered landscapes around the world.

 Deforestation can result in more carbon dioxide being released into the atmosphere, contributing to climate change.
 Deforestation also affects water supplies and can lead to erosion and flooding.